 February 19, 2012 - Iran's oil ministry says that it has suspended crude exports to British and French companies, days after Iran threatened to cut oil exports to some European Union countries in retaliation for sanctions.

-March 30, 2012 - President Obama announces that the U.S. will implement previously announced sanctions that could significantly cut sales of Iranian oil.
+March 30, 2012 - President Barack Obama announces that the United States will implement previously announced sanctions that could significantly cut sales of Iranian oil.

-July 1, 2012 - A full embargo of Iranian oil from the European Union takes effect.
+July 1, 2012 - The European Union embargo on Iranian oil takes effect.

-June 14, 2013 - Hassan Rouhani wins the presidential election after securing 50.7% of the 36,704,156 votes tallied.
+June 14, 2013 - Hassan Rouhani wins the presidential election after securing 50.7% of the 36.7 million votes cast.
 Mahmoud Ahmadinejad was not eligible to run, due to term limits.
-Rouhani is sworn in August 3rd.
+Rouhani is sworn in August 4.

 September 27, 2013 - President Rouhani and President Obama speak by phone, the first direct conversation between leaders of Iran and the United States since 1979.